MWFK/NLP-Semantic-Similarity/ClinicalTrials/Models/Readme.md

-Only working good models are kept.
+Only working good models are numbered.